Toggle mobile menu visibility

 The school should follow up any absences to:

-• Make a decision whether the absence is authorised or not, and
+• Decide whether the absence is authorised or not

-The national attendance and absence codes (opens new window) available in DfE guidance enable schools to record and monitor attendance and absence in a consistent way which complies with the regulations.
+Working Together to Improve School Attendance, Chapter 8, Attendance and absence codes enable schools to record and monitor attendance and absence in a consistent way which complies with the regulations.
 The use of the national codes facilitates the successful collection of statistics through the School Census data collection.
 Schools cannot add to the list of codes or use their own local codes.

 Children missing education and removal of pupils from roll